mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 * Most of the applicants are from the Semiurban area.

 ## Independent Variable (Numerical)
-Till now we have seen the categorical and ordinal variables and now lets visualize the numerical variables.
-Lets look at the distribution of Applicant income first.
+Up to this point we have seen the categorical and ordinal variables.
+Now let's visualize the numerical variables.

+Let's look at the distribution of Applicant Income first.
 ```
 sns.distplot(train['ApplicantIncome'])
 plt.show()